Introduction | An article detailing our experience of learning how to groom Elsa, a Lhasa Apso with a naturally long, non-shedding double coat.

 - Chris Christensen Ice on Ice (Conditioner/ Detangler/ Sunscreen)

-- Rotating tooth comb – Unlike combs with fixed teeth, these don’t snag in the hair which makes it much easier to brush through.
+- Rotating tooth combs - Unlike combs with fixed teeth, these don't snag in the hair which makes it much easier to brush through.

-- Matt breakers – There are various different ones available but we’ve found that these two have have been most useful; the small tool is perfect for splitting apart big matts, and the rake style one is good for gently teasing out knots, particularly in areas that are difficult to reach.
-As long as you brush in the direction of the hair growth you won’t cut the outer coat when using these tools.
+There are various different dematting tools available but we've found that a mat breaker and a rake are the most useful, particularly in areas that are difficult to reach.
+As long as you brush in the direction of the hair growth you won't cut the outer coat when using these tools.

 We started by giving Elsa treats so that she would associate grooming with something nice.
 When she was a little puppy we found these fantastic treat licks, a sort of gravy filled roller-ball dispenser, that she would happily lick while we brushed her.
-As she got older we started giving her a dental chew while we brushed her as we usually do it in the evening to get rid of any tangles, matts, leaves, mud, slugs (yup!), plant seeds, twigs and whatever else she has picked up over the course of a day!
-As she got older she grew more and more tolerant and, by keeping on top of her grooming with daily brushing, we can usually have her done in about 10 minutes.
+As she got older we started giving her a chew while we brushed her as we usually do it in the evening to get rid of any tangles, mats, leaves, mud, slugs (yup!), plant seeds, twigs and whatever else she has picked up over the course of a day!
+Over time she grew more and more tolerant and, by keeping on top of her grooming with daily brushing, we can usually have her brushed from nose to tail in about 10 minutes now.

-Elsa is very headstrong and when she was younger we had to double up; one person to hold the treats and Elsa from wriggling too much, the other to brush!
+Elsa is very headstrong and when she was younger my husband and I had to tackle her together; one person to hold the treats and Elsa from wriggling too much, the other to brush!
 We have never tethered Elsa while brushing her and always let her have a break if she seems to be getting stressed out at all.
-It took us almost a year to pluck up both the courage and Elsa’s willingness to let us cut the fur on her face between her eyes, but we got there in the end!
+It took us almost a year to pluck up both the courage and Elsa’s trust to let us trim the fur on her face between her eyes, but we got there in the end!

 As with all training: patience and persistence are key so don’t give up!